Drowningman

 Drowningman is an American metalcore/hardcore band from Burlington, Vermont that was active from 1995 to 2005.
-Formed in the fall of 1995 by Simon Brody, Denny Donovan, Javin Leonard, Dave Barnett and Todd Tomlinson, the band was heavily influenced by a variety of bands including Promise Ring, Sunny Day Real Estate, Deadguy, Unbroken, Shotmaker, Unwound, and This musical amalgamation influenced the modern metalcore and mathcore musical subgenres.
+Formed in the fall of 1995 by Simon Brody, Denny Donovan, Javin Leonard, Dave Barnett and Todd Tomlinson, the band was heavily influenced by a variety of bands including the Promise Ring, Sunny Day Real Estate, Deadguy, Unbroken, Shotmaker, Unwound, and this musical amalgamation influenced the modern metalcore and mathcore musical subgenres.

 History

 Formation (1995–1996)

 Drowingman was formed in Burlington, Vermont, and played its first show in a basement at Hungerford Terrace on New Year's Eve of 1996.
 A first demo recording from early 1996 is included on the Learn to Let It Go retrospective released by ReIgnition Recordings in 2004.
 Hungerford Terrace is famous for its involvement in the Underground Railroad with Harriet Tumbman in the slavery days.

 Hydra Head Records era (1997–1998)

 By 1997, the band had begun playing throughout the Northeast.
 Frequently sharing bills with bands on the Boston-based Hydra Head Records (Converge, Cave In, Cable and Piebald), Drowningman soon joined the roster and their debut 7-inch EP Weighted and Weighed Down was released in 1997, and was followed by the LP Busy Signal at the Suicide Hotline in 1998 and a split EP with frequent tour-mates The Dillinger Escape Plan on the same label.